Angry Birds Trilogy

-Angry Birds Trilogy is a 2012 video game compilation co-developed by Rovio Entertainment, Exient Entertainment, Housemarque, and Fun Labs and published by Activision.
-It contains remasters of the first three games in the Angry Birds series: Angry Birds (2009), Angry Birds Seasons (2010), and Angry Birds Rio (2011).

-The game was released for multiple platforms in late 2012, with ports for the Wii, Wii U and PlayStation Vita following in 2013.
+Angry Birds Trilogy is a 2012 video game compilation developed by Exient and Housemarque, and published by Activision.
+It contains the first three games in the Angry Birds franchise by Rovio Entertainment as well as additional content.
+It was released for multiple platforms in late 2012, with ports for the Wii, Wii U, and PlayStation Vita following in 2013.
 It has received mixed reception from critics and journalists.